 3. ARRIVE AT THE TOP OF MOUNT PILATUS

-Once at the top there are lots of viewing areas, walks, a couple of restaurants, toilets and a gift shop.
-There are also 2 hotels at the top of Mount Pilatus – you could book a stay and enjoy a night or two.
+Once at the top there are lots of viewing areas, walks to take a couple of restaurants, toilets and a gift shop.
+There are also 2 hotels at the top of Mount Pilatus.
+If you wish you could book a stay and enjoy a night or two.
 Although I haven’t stayed on Mount Pilatus I can imagine how wonderful it would be.

 There are a number of walks that you can take at the top of the mountain which range from easy to medium and take between 10 mins and 35 mins.

 4. TAKE THE AERIAL CABLEWAY TO MOUNT PILATUS